Home/Blog/Health Conditions/Disease Management/Tongue Ulcers: Causes, Symptoms & Treatments

 8. Behçet’s Disease

-• Rare condition: Behçet’s disease is a rare disorder that can cause recurrent ulcers on the tongue and other mucous membranes.
+• Rare condition: Behçet’s disease is a rare disorder that can cause recurrent tongue and mucous membrane ulcers.

 • Systemic inflammation: The disease involves inflammation of blood vessels throughout the body, which can lead to tongue ulcers.